It's a free world, all you have

 Everybody play the game of love."

-The Game is the eighth studio album by Queen, and was released on 30 June 1980.
-It was the first album in which the band used synthesizers, specifically in this case an Oberheim OB-X. The album was a resounding commercial success, being the only one to have reached the #1 position in the United States.
+The Game is the eighth studio album by British Glam Rock band Queen, and was released on 30 June 1980.
+The album was the band's first to be co-produced by Electric Light Orchestra collaborator Reinhold Mack, who would go on to co-produce the band's next three albums as well.
+It was also the first album in which the famously "no synths" band used synthesizers, specifically an Oberheim OB-X in this case.
+The album was a resounding commercial success, being the only one to have reached the #1 position in the United States.
 It also produced two #1 singles: "Another One Bites the Dust" and "Crazy Little Thing Called Love".

 - "Play the Game" (3:30)